lexibank/tlopo/out/vol1/chapter8.md

 The extension of a meaning from a material to something made from that material is very common across languages (viz.
-English glassla glass. corkJa cork).
-Examples occur in Oceanic languages as well (Bauan gasau 'a reed ; an arrow ', Tolai vat 'a stone, a sinker').
+English _glass_/_a glass_, _cork_/_a cork_).
+Examples occur in Oceanic languages as well (Bauan _gasau_ 'a reed ; an arrow ', Tolai _vat_ 'a stone, a sinker').
 POc speakers evidently made fishhooks from a variety of shells, and in some daughter languages the term for a particular shell has become the term for a fishhook (made from that shell?).
-For instance, POc &ast;kima 'clamshell' is reflected in some Central Papuan languages as kimai 'fishhook' ([Ross 1994](../references.md#source-Ross1994a)a :404).
+For instance, POc _&ast;kima_ 'clamshell' is reflected in some Central Papuan languages as _kimai_ 'fishhook' ([Ross 1994](../references.md#source-Ross1994a)a :404).
 A similar example is:

 <table>
 <tr>